dirtytowel/fzmedia/README.md

 VIDEO_PLAYER: currently only works with `mpv` but working on getting at least vlc to work. defaults to `mpv`

 # TODO
+I am a devops engineer so ofc I am going to overengineer the ci/cd for a stupid little shell script
 - gentoo ebuild
 - selfhosted apt repository for debian and ubuntu
 - manually overide variables with a flag